On the Infinite Width and Depth Limits of Predictive Coding Networks: Table of Contents

 \subsection{Parameterisation extensions}

-Because we showed that the set of stable and feature-learning parameterisations for linear PCNs is the same as for BP (Theorems \ref{pc-width-param-thm}-\ref{pc-depth-param-thm}), it is relatively straightforward to extend our results to closely related architectures such as CNNs and other optimisers such as Adam \cite{kingma2014adam}.
-For CNNs, we can simply adjust the scalings (Table \ref{tab:scaling-exponents}) by taking the number of channels as the width.
-One might also need to adjust the depth scaling exponent $\alpha$ depending on the number of convolutions in a residual block \cite{dey2025don}.
-For Adam, since it is approximately scale-invariant to the gradient, we would also need to further scale the learning rate $\eta$ by $(LN)^{-1/2}$ to keep the feature updates stable with the width and depth \cite{yang2023tensoradaptive, bordelon2024infinite}.
+Because we showed that the set of stable and feature-learning parameterisations for linear PCNs is the same as for BP (Theorems~\ref{pc-width-param-thm}-\ref{pc-depth-param-thm}), it is relatively straightforward to extend our results to closely related architectures such as CNNs and other optimisers such as Adam \cite{kingma2014adam}.
+For Adam, since it is approximately scale-invariant to the gradient, we would also need to further scale the learning rate (of hidden matrices) $\eta$ by $N^{-1/2} L^{\alpha-1}$ to keep the feature updates stable with the width and depth \cite{yang2023tensoradaptive, bordelon2024infinite, dey2025don}.